transumption/holo-nixpkgs/CONTRIBUTING.md

 To test HoloPortOS in a VM for a generic target, enter `nix-shell`, run `holoportos-build-vm` and then execute `result/bin/run-holoport-vm`.

+To test HoloPortOS in a VM for a custom target, enter `nix-shell`, run `holoportos-build-vm <target>` and then execute `result/bin/run-holoport-vm`.
+For example, try `demo`.

 To rebuild HoloPortOS on the current system, enter `nix-shell` and then run `holoportos-switch`.
 This is useful for testing hardware support.